Write Your Grant

 A small, highly interactive, peer grant writing group that meets 10 times over the course of four months.
 Available for early-career, assistant professor faculty members preparing for their first K- or R-series NIH grant proposal.

-This webpage from the University of Minnesota's Office of the Vice President for Research (OVPR) features advice, practical tips, and other information to aid in writing different types of grant proposals.
+This webpage from the University of Minnesota's Research and Innovation Office features advice, practical tips, and other information to aid in writing different types of grant proposals.

 NIH's guide to application writing